ORIGIN

 He planned to use a unique blend of materials that had to set for 24 hours after casting the mould, hoping that this would work on the ice.
 However, this also meant that it had to be left overnight.
 "It was one thing going up there the first time, but on the second day a storm had come in, so that was a whole new level.
 But we couldn't just leave the mould up there.
 When we finally made it back up to where we'd left it, we could see it had all been worth it.
 The glacier had shed the mould like a skin, leaving a perfect fingerprint of the ice."

 Three months later, Sevan was in The Hague installing his sculptures for the exhibition.
-He had produced six large glacial sculptures, cast in pure white pigment.
+He had produced six large glacial sculptures, cast in pure white pigment and geological material.

 "I turned my back and suddenly heard a large smash.
 I knew straight away what it was."
 One of the sculptures had fallen off the wall and smashed into hundreds of small pieces.

-"There was nothing I could do so I just began clearing up the mess.
+"There was nothing I could do so I just began clearing up the broken glacier sculpture.
 While I was clearing up, I held one of the small pieces of shattered sculpture in my hand.
 I thought 'this would make a really interesting and conceptual piece of wearable sculpture.'"
-This was the beginning of GAROGOSI.
+That piece was the Original Glacier Necklace and was the beginning of GAROGOSI Studio.

 "My intention was to make a few necklaces to get the money together to cast the glacier sculptures in bronze.
 At the time, I would never have considered going down the road of starting a jewellery brand."

 Three months later, Sevan had made a full collection of wearable glacial sculptures including Rings, Necklaces, Cuffs and Bangles.
-A month after that, he launched GAROGOSI in London.
+A month after that, he launched GAROGOSI in London and moved to the Alps to develop the brand and capture as many moulds as possible from Glaciers and Mountains.
+The studio has over 200 geological artifact moulds from mountain summits and glaciers from all over the world.

 Every piece of GAROGOSI wearable sculpture is made by Sevan, the artist behind GAROGOSI.
-Each one is made in a little alpine mezzo studio.
+Each one is made in the studio in Chamonix or South Wales.
 There are no conveyor belts or industrial machinery, only Sevan and his tools.